004Ajay/004Ajay.github.io/src/docs/maths/Activation Functions.md

 \end{cases}
 $$

-Explanation: A small slope (αα) for negative values avoids “dead neurons” in ReLU.
+Explanation: A small slope (α) for negative values avoids “dead neurons” in ReLU.

 ## Softmax
 $$